Elijah Thomas

-Elijah Reshard Thomas (born October 10, 1996) is an American professional basketball player for the Al Ahli Manama of the FIBA West Asia Super League.
+Elijah Reshard Thomas (إليجاه رشارد توماس; born October 10, 1996) is an American-born Bahraini professional basketball player for Al-Ittihad of the Saudi Basketball League.
 He played college basketball for the Texas A&M Aggies and Clemson Tigers.

 Early life

 Thomas grew up in South Dallas and befriended Jordan Mickey in elementary school.
 When Deion Sanders opened Prime Prep Academy, both Mickey and Thomas decided to join.
 Prior to his junior season, Thomas transferred to Lancaster High School in Lancaster, Texas.
 In the final game of the regular season, he had 39 points and 20 rebounds as Lancaster defeated MacArthur High School 87–66.
 Thomas was named District 15-4A most valuable player as a junior.
 As a senior, he helped the team win the Class 5A state championship and averaged 26 points and 14 rebounds per game.
 Ranked the No. 29 recruit in his class according to ESPN, he committed to Texas A&M, the first school to offer him a scholarship, on October 21, 2014.
 Thomas chose the Aggies over offers from Illinois, LSU, Oklahoma State and SMU.